Teaching Fellows

 Who do we look for?

-In order to provide the high-quality relationship building and learning that our children deserve, Breakthrough Birmingham’s Teaching Fellow positions are highly selective and competitive.
-We are constantly seeking talented college students who think creatively, demonstrate a willingness to learn and grow, believe that every child can learn at a high level, and persevere in the face of challenges.
+To provide the high-quality relationship-building and learning that our children deserve, Breakthrough Birmingham’s Teaching Fellow positions are highly selective and competitive.
+We are constantly seeking talented college students who think creatively, demonstrate a willingness to learn and grow, believe every child can learn at a high level, and persevere in challenges.
 Applicants should feel comfortable working in a collaborative, fast-paced environment.
+The fellowship is for undergraduates of any major, whether they intend to pursue a career in education.
+We seek applicants with a deep interest in social justice and love working with students.
+Applicants from varied backgrounds and experiences are important essential for the success of our program.

 What do Teaching Fellows do?